EmilienM/spypip/README.md

 - `MODEL_NAME`: Specify the model to use for AI analysis (defaults to `openai/gpt-4.1`)

 **Note:** Environment variables set in your shell will take precedence over those in `.env` files.

-## Reasoning Model Support

-SpyPip includes built-in support for reasoning models that include thinking or reasoning steps in their responses.
-These models often wrap their internal reasoning in tags such as:

-- `<thinking>...</thinking>`
-- `<reasoning>...</reasoning>`
-- `<analysis>...</analysis>`
-- `<internal_thought>...</internal_thought>`

-SpyPip automatically detects and extracts only the final response, filtering out the reasoning steps to provide clean, actionable summaries.
-This ensures compatibility with both standard and reasoning-based language models without any additional configuration.
-The tool will automatically handle the response parsing regardless of whether the model includes reasoning steps or not.

-## Dependencies

-- `openai`: For AI-powered analysis
-- `mcp`: Model Context Protocol for GitHub integration
-- `python-dotenv`: For loading environment variables from .env files
-- Standard library modules for async operations and data handling

 ## Contributing